happybits/floe/README.md

   * ids
   * flush

 The ids method returns a generator to iterate.
+The multi methods allow you do do batch operations on multiple keys.